coding-for-reproducible-research/intro-unix-shell/_episodes/02-filedir.md

 > 3.  `2012-12-01/ 2013-01-08/ 2013-01-27/`
 > 4.  `original/ pnas_final/ pnas_sub/`
 >
-> ![A directory tree below the Users directory where "/Users" contains the directories "backup" and "thing"; "/Users/backup" contains "original", "pnas_final" and "pnas_sub"; "/Users/thing" contains "backup"; and "/Users/thing/backup" contains "2012-12-01", "2013-01-08" and
+> [A directory tree below the Users directory where "/Users" contains the directories "backup" and "thing"; "/Users/backup" contains "original", "pnas_final" and "pnas_sub"; "/Users/thing" contains "backup"; and "/Users/thing/backup" contains "2012-12-01", "2013-01-08" and